xjqicuhk/SIMS/README.md

 ### Quick Start (Setup)
 1. Clone this repository.
-2. cd into the cloned folder
+2. Enter the cloned folder.
-3. Download the pretrained models from "https:/trainedmodels".
+3. Download the pretrained models from "https://trainedmodels".
 It takes several minutes to download all the models.
-4. Download the test data from "https:/testdata".
+4. Download the test data from "https://testdata".
 It requires approximate 11G memory.
-5. Download the training data from "https:/traindata".
+5. Download the training data from "https://traindata".
 It requires approximate 60G memory

 ### Testing pipelines
 Use resolution "512 x 1024" as a running example.
-1. Data preparation:
+1. Data preparation
  (1) cd "matlab_code";
  (2) run "test_generate_transform.m" to generate testing data for the transformation network and the generated data is stored in  "../testdata/transform/";
-2. Transformation:
+2. Transformation
 (1) cd "../python_code";
 (2) run "transformation.py" to generate the transformed results and results are saved in folder "../result/transform".
-3. Ordering:
+3. Ordering
  (1) cd "../matlab_code";
  (2) run "test_generate_order.m" to generate testing data for the ordering network and the generated data is stored in "../testdata/order/";
  (3) cd "../python_code";
  (4) run "order.py" and order prediction results are saved in folder "../result/order/data/".
-5. Canvas generation:
+5. Canvas generation
  (1) cd "../matlab_code";
  (2) run "test_generate_canvas.m" to generate the canvas for the synthesis network to work on and the generated data is stored in "../testdata/synthesis".
-6. Image synthesis:
+6. Image synthesis
 (1) cd "../python_code";
-(2) run "synthesis_512_1024.py" to generate the final results and results are saved in folder "../result/synthesis".
+(2) run "synthesis_512_1024.py" to generate the final results and the results are saved in folder "../result/synthesis".

-You can skip steps "2" and modify the "test_generate_canvas.m" accordingly if you do not want to use spatial transformer.
-We do not observe significant improvement with spatial transformation on cityscapes dataset but it is required on "NYU" datasets since "NYU" has large variation of viewpoints.
+You can skip steps "2" and modify the "test_generate_canvas.m" accordingly if you do not want to use the spatial transformer.
+We do not observe significant improvement with spatial transformation on the Cityscapes dataset but it is essential on "NYU" datasets since "NYU" has large variation of viewpoints.

 ### Training
-1. Transformation network:
+1. Transformation network
 (1) cd "matlab_code";
 (2) run "test_generate_transform.m" to generate training data for the transformation network, training data is stored in folder "../traindata/transform/";
 (3) cd "../python-code";
 (4) run "transformation.py" with setting "training_phase = True".
-2. Ordering network:
+2. Ordering network
 (1) cd "matlab_code";
 (2) run "train_generate_order.m" to generate training data for the ordering network, training data is stored in folder "../traindata/order/";
 (3) cd "../python_code";
 (4) run "ordering.py" with setting "training_phase = True".
 The model is saved in "../trainedmodels/order/".
-3. Syntheiss network:
+3. Synthesis network
 The synthesis network is trained in a cascade way.
 We first train a model with resolution "256 x 512", and use it to initialize the model for resolution "512 x 1024", and then "1024 x 2048".
 The script for different resolutions is in file "synthesis_256_512.py", "synthesis_512_1024.py" and "synthesis_1024_2048.py" respectively.
 (1) cd "../matlab_code/";
 (2) run "train_generate_synthesis.m", training data is saved in folder "../traindata/synthesis/";